Free Design and Pattern - Sewing Set

 This may need to be trimmed slightly.

-Shears if available.
-Place these inside the cover and with Cream Thread,
+Place inside the cover and with Cream Thread,

-doing this, embroider the types of needles for each page eg. Beading,
+the types of needles for each page eg Beading,

 Comments